-Depending on where you live, power outages might be can be a regular and unavoidable occurrence.
+Depending on where you live, power outages might be a regular and unavoidable occurrence.
 Maybe the power outages are caused by storms, fire or just due to an unreliable power grid.
 Whatever the reason, you may be considering investing in a generator to get you through when the power goes out.

 But do you need a generator?
 Are you aware of the different types of generators, and the costs involved with keeping one?